josephdanielperez/todolist/README.md

+# ABOUT THIS APP

+This project is built for further advance my skills with React.
+A simple todo list with elegance.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).